maxpat78/pycryptomator/README.md

 # pycryptomator

-A simple Python 3 script to access a Cryptomator V8 vault and carry on some useful operations.
+A Python 3 package to access a Cryptomator V8 vault and carry on some useful operations.

 ```
 usage: cryptomator.py [-h] [--init] [--print-keys [{a85,b64,words}]] [--master-keys PRIMARY_KEY HMAC_KEY]